vdaas/vald-demo/chive/README.md

 1. Verify the endpoint of Vald cluster

-   This example requires the Vald cluster endpoint to send requests from Jupyter Notebook to the Vald cluster.
+   This example requires the Vald cluster endpoint to send requests from Jupyter Notebook.
    Please verify your cluster endpoint.

-   - If enabled ingress, you can use ingress host and port.
+   - If Kubernetes ingress is enabled, you can use ingress host and port.

      ```bash
      kubectl get ingress
      ```

-   - If disabled ingress, you can use the endpoint by executing `kubectl port-forward`.
+   - If disabled, you can use the endpoint by executing `kubectl port-forward`.
      ```bash
      # port-forward (the endpoint will be {host ip}:8081)
      kubectl port-forward svc/vald-lb-gateway 8081:8081